PersonaMatrix: A Recipe for Persona-Aware Evaluation of Legal Summarization: Methodology

 \subsection{Controlled Dimension-Shifted Dataset}

 We design a scalable LLM-driven generator that transforms a seed summary into variants shifted along stakeholder-prioritized dimensions.
 This produces sets of summaries of the same case with systematically varied quality dimensions, avoiding bias from differences in case complexity.
-These controlled variants allow us to detect persona-specific preference along dimension-shift spectra, revealing distinct and diverse optima.
+These controlled variants expose persona-specific preferences along dimension-shift spectra, revealing distinct and diverse optima.
 We test two hypotheses:

-\begin{hyp}[H\ref{hyp:optimal-persona}] PersonaMatrix produces diverse, representative evaluation results across distinct personas, revealing multiple optima in different directions and magnitudes.
+\begin{hyp}[H\ref{hyp:optimal-persona}] PersonaMatrix produces distinct, illustrative evaluation results across personas, revealing multiple optima that differ in directions and magnitudes.
 In contrast, persona-agnostic frameworks (LLM-as-a-judge, AgentEval) collapse to a scalar score from a single perspective, as shown by the Diversity-Coverage Index (DCI). \end{hyp}